snehpatel38/Ahmedabad-Restaurant-Data-Analysis/README.md

 The dataset used in this analysis contains information about restaurants in Ahmedabad, including their names, establishments, locations, cuisines, average cost for two, ratings, and more.

 # Preprocessing
--Duplicate entries were removed based on the restaurant ID (res_id).<br>
+- Duplicate entries were removed based on the restaurant ID (res_id).<br>
--Missing values were handled, and the dataset was cleaned for further analysis.
+- Missing values were handled, and the dataset was cleaned for further analysis.<br>
--Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA).<br>
--Scatter plot showing the relationship between aggregate rating and votes.
+- Scatter plot showing the relationship between aggregate rating and votes.<br>
--Bar plot showing the top 10 restaurants in Ahmedabad based on the number of outlets.
+- Bar plot showing the top 10 restaurants in Ahmedabad based on the number of outlets.<br>
--Count plot showing the distribution of different establishment types in Ahmedabad.
+- Count plot showing the distribution of different establishment types in Ahmedabad.<br>
--Bar plot showing the number of restaurants in each area of Ahmedabad.
+- Bar plot showing the number of restaurants in each area of Ahmedabad.<br>
--Bar plot showing the most available cuisines in Ahmedabad.
+- Bar plot showing the most available cuisines in Ahmedabad.<br>
--Histogram showing the distribution of average cost for two persons in Ahmedabad.
+- Histogram showing the distribution of average cost for two persons in Ahmedabad.<br>
--Bar plot showing the average cost for two persons per establishment type in Ahmedabad.
+- Bar plot showing the average cost for two persons per establishment type in Ahmedabad.<br>
--Bar plot showing the average cost per locality in Ahmedabad.
+- Bar plot showing the average cost per locality in Ahmedabad.<br>
--Bar plot showing the top highlights of restaurants in Ahmedabad.
+- Bar plot showing the top highlights of restaurants in Ahmedabad.<br>
--Pie chart showing the percentage of restaurants accepting digital payments in Ahmedabad.
+- Pie chart showing the percentage of restaurants accepting digital payments in Ahmedabad.<br>
--Pie chart showing the percentage of restaurants offering delivery service in Ahmedabad.
+- Pie chart showing the percentage of restaurants offering delivery service in Ahmedabad.<br>
--Distribution plot for aggregate ratings and count plot for rating text in Ahmedabad.
+- Distribution plot for aggregate ratings and count plot for rating text in Ahmedabad.<br>

 # Top Restaurants Analysis
 Function to find and plot top restaurants based on establishment type (e.g., Casual Dining, Café, Dessert Parlour).